flempriere/CppThroughGameProgramming/README.md

 1. Examples - Code fragments provided by the books
 2. Exercises - Solutions to Exercises

+Each Chapters markdown file is broken down into

+1. *Examples* - Links and descriptions of code fragments provided by the books
+2. *Exercises*
+    1. **Discussion Questions and Answers**
+    2. **Code Examples** - Contains a description of the exercise, a link to a code implementation and an explanation of the solution
+3. *Notes* - Short abbreviated notes from the main body of the chapter
+4. *Summary* - Summary dot points provided at the end of a chapter
+5. *Questions and Answers* - Provided Questions and Answers from the chapter

 ## Content

 1. [Chapter 1](./Chapter1/Chapter1.md) - Types Variables and Standard I/O: [Lost Fortune](./Chapter1/Chapter1.md#major-project-lost-fortune)
-2. [Chapter 2](./Chapter2/Chapter2.md) - Truth, Branching and the Game Loop: Guess My Number
+2. [Chapter 2](./Chapter2/Chapter2.md) - Truth, Branching and the Game Loop: [Guess My Number](./Chapter2/Chapter2.md#major-project-guess-my-number)
 3. [Chapter 3](./Chapter3/Chapter3.md) - For Loops, Strings and Arrays: Word Jumble
 4. [Chapter 4](./Chapter4/Chapter4.md) - The Standard Template Library: Hangman
 5. [Chapter 5](./Chapter5/Chapter5.md) - Functions: Mad Lib